TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 Fees

-The fees we charge for using our Services are listed on our Standard Selling Fees page.
+The fees we charge for using our Services are listed on our Standard selling fees page.
 We may change our seller fees from time to time by posting the changes on the eBay site 14 days in advance, but with no advance notice required for temporary promotions or any changes that result in the reduction of fees.

 If you are a seller, you are liable for transaction fees arising out of all sales made using some or all eBay Services, even if sales terms are finalized or payment is made outside of eBay.
-In particular, if you offer or reference your contact information or ask a buyer for their contact information in the context of buying or selling outside of eBay, you may be liable to pay a final value fee applicable to that item, even if the item doesn’t sell, given your usage of eBay Services for the introduction to a buyer.
+In particular, if you offer or reference your contact information or ask a buyer for their contact information in the context of buying or selling outside of eBay, you may be liable to pay a final value fee applicable to that item, even if the item doesn't sell, given your usage of eBay Services for the introduction to a buyer.

-You must have a payment method on file when selling on eBay and pay all fees and applicable taxes associated with our Services by the payment due date.
-If your payment method fails or your account is past due, we may collect fees owed by charging other payment methods on file with us, retain collection agencies and legal counsel, and, for accounts over 180 days past due, request that PayPal deduct the amount owed from your PayPal account balance.
+You must have a payment method on file when selling through eBay Services and pay all fees and applicable taxes associated with our Services by the payment due date.
+If your payment method fails or your account is past due, we may collect amounts owed by charging other payment methods on file with us, retain collection agencies and legal counsel, and, for accounts over 60 days past due, request that PayPal deduct the amount owed from your PayPal account balance.
 In addition, you will be subject to late fees. eBay, or the collection agencies we retain, may also report information about your account to credit bureaus, and as a result, late payments, missed payments, or other defaults on your account may be reflected in your credit report.
 If you wish to dispute the information eBay reported to a credit bureau (i.e., Experian, Equifax or TransUnion) please contact us at eBay Inc., C/O Global Collections, 7700 West Parmer Lane, Building D, Austin, TX 78729.
 If you wish to dispute the information a collection agency reported to a credit bureau regarding your eBay account, you must contact the collection agency directly.

 Listing Conditions

-When listing an item, you agree to comply with eBay's rules for listing and Selling Practices policy and that:
+When listing an item, you agree to comply with eBay's rules for listings and Selling practices policy and that:

 *   You are responsible for the accuracy and content of the listing and item offered.